AlonJ75/AlonJ75/README.md

   <br clear="right" />
 </p>

 <p align="justify">Later on I started learning by myself Java.
 Due to the similarity to C#, it was pretty easy for me to learn.
 The reason of learning Java was to create mods for the game Minecraft, in addition to server plugins.
-Within my time of programming for Minecraft projects, I learnt how to use all sort of different APIs, including Forge API, Bukkit API, Spigot API, Paper API and BungeeCord API.</p>
+Within my time of programming for Minecraft projects, I learnt how to use all sort of different APIs.</p>

 <p align="justify">Meanwhile I have bought 2 courses on Udemy, the 1st course being a MySQL course teaching me everything about SQL databases, the difference between SQL to No-SQL, how the database works, and all the different commands I need to know to use and maintain such a database.
 The 2nd course was a fullstack web development course.
 The course tought me about the front end and the back end of a web application, and how they work together.
 The course covered subjects such as NodeJS as the backend server, MongoDB as a No-SQL database, ExpressJS, and much more.
 Made me become capable of creating my own fullstack website.</p>